vanvught/orangepi-zero-frontpanel-development/README.md

-# Development repositoy for lib-localconfig
+# Development repository for lib-localconfig